CurlyTaleGamesLLC/PCBWrench/README.md

 ## Ordering

-I used JLCPCB to produce my PCBs but PCB Way or any other fab should work
+I used JLCPCB to produce my PCBs but PCB Way or any other fab should work too

 - Go to https://jlcpcb.com/